Vendor Update - Optum Financial

 If you park at your place of employment, your deductions may already be taken pre-tax.
 These deductions are not eligible.

 Above is a partial list of eligible expenses that are reimbursable through a Parking Account.
-For more information, see the Parking & Transit Eligible Expense flyer.
+For more information, see Transit and Parking Eligible Expenses.
 For the complete list of eligible and ineligible expenses, visit www.IRS.gov and see IRS Publication 5137.